doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 <p align="justify">
 Now you can reload data to nasa.reshaped.1991, recreate the graph and check if everything is ok.
 Graph like this can be drawn for every year in our table.
 How about we try to illustrate monthly temperatures for each year on one picture? (spoiler alert: it will reveal the real growth on temperatures anomalies).
-For whole <code>`nasa.reshaped`</code> table let's execute:
+For whole <code>nasa.reshaped</code> table let's execute:
 </p>
 ```r
 ggplot( data=nasa.reshaped, aes( x=Month, y=Deviation ) ) + geom_line()
 ```
 ![graph_all_years](/images/all_years.png)
 <p align="justify">
 This is not pretty, is it?
-Again, remembering that <b>"for line graphs, the data points must be grouped so that it knows which points to connect."</b>, we must tell R we want to group points by year (`group=Year`), so we end up with one line for 1880, one line for 1881, one line for 1882,...., etc. Also, to improve readability, we will add some colour, telling R it should colour lines by year (<code>`colour=Year`</code>).
+Again, remembering that <b>"for line graphs, the data points must be grouped so that it knows which points to connect."</b>, we must tell R we want to group points by year (<code>group=Year</code>), so we end up with one line for 1880, one line for 1881, one line for 1882,...., etc. Also, to improve readability, we will add some colour, telling R it should colour lines by year (<code>colour=Year</code>).
  </p>
 ```r
 ggplot( data=nasa.reshaped, aes( x=Month, y=Deviation, group=Year, colour=Year ) ) + geom_line()